Assisted Living

 Using veterans benefits to pay for nursing home care

-The Department of Veterans Affairs (VA) and Veterans Health Administration provide VA benefits and other government programs that can help qualifying veterans and their families pay for nursing home care.
+The U.S. Department of Veterans Affairs (VA) provides a mix of VA benefits to help qualifying veterans and their families pay for nursing home care.

-• The VA Pension and VA Survivors Pension.
-Veterans and their surviving spouses must meet specific requirements to qualify for this type of pension.
-Generally, they must meet wartime service and financial need requirements, but this can vary from case to case.[04]
+• Veterans Pension and Survivors Pension.
+Veterans and their surviving spouses must meet specific criteria to qualify for the Veterans Pension and Survivors Pension, respectively.[04,05]

 What do VA benefits cover?